Just-Some-Bots/MusicBot/_docs/using/commands.md

 autoplaylist set <NAME>
     Set a playlist as default for this guild and reloads the guild auto playlist.

+autoplaylist reload [NAME]
+    Reload the given playlist from disk into memory, but does not update the current auto playlist queue.
 {% endhighlight %}
 <strong>Description:</strong><br>
 Manage auto playlist files and per-guild settings.<br>
+Auto playlists use their own queue, only playing when the main queue is empty.<br>

 </details>